 Banks are retreating in the face of liquidity constraints, regulatory scrutiny, and higher cost structures.
-Sharply higher interest rates have raised borrowing costs, removing excess liquidity across the economy and prompting more depositors to move savings into higherinterest accounts.
+Sharply higher interest rates have raised borrowing costs, removing excess liquidity across the economy and prompting more depositors to move savings into higher-interest accounts.
 Additionally, the first major reform in bank regulation in over a decade - if passed - would take effect next year and increase capital requirements at a time when bank capital is already at a premium.

 As bank retrenchment creates a void in lending markets, private capital has been able to step in, providing a stable and longer-term source of funding to banks while also aiding banks in reducing the overall size of their balance sheet.
-Amid these shifting dynamics, it is crucial to make two important distinctions when assessing the private market opportunity set.